hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 generate an additional proof for it.
 Since a single Solana's transaction is limited by 1023 bytes, this shouldn't create any troubles with proof generation.

-In-EVM side of the application is supposed to check the validity of the transaction (if it actually exists on Solana's side) by comparing it with Solana's Merkle hashes submitted and proved on Ethereum side by the state proof validation process.
+The In-EVM side of the application is supposed to check the validity of the transaction (if it actually exists on Solana's side) by comparing it with Solana's Merkle hashes submitted and proved on Ethereum side by the state proof validation process.